tel/old-blog/_posts/2014-07-15-mutable_algorithms_in_immutable_languages_part_3.md

 layout: post
 title: Mutable Algorithms in Immutable Languages, Part 3
 comments_enabled: true
+excerpt: The final post in the Mutable Algorithms in Immutable Languages exploration series.
+We discover how to use the type system to stop "border crossing" and, accidentally, reimplement a powerful Haskell feature, <code>ST</code>.
 ---

 *Or: a love song to rank-2 types and phantom variables.*